Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Use Pre-Workouts With Anti-Caking Agents

 Look for pre-workouts that contain calcium silicate and silicon dioxide.
-These are anti-caking agents that absorb moisture and prevent the powder from clumping [2].
-However, these agents may affect the product in certain ways, so be careful when choosing them.
+Research by the Center for Science in the Public Interest says these are anti-caking agents.
+They absorb moisture and prevent the powder from clumping.
+[2] However, these agents may affect the product in certain ways, so be careful when choosing them.

 Use Your Pre-Workout Regularly